Hbs2000/Gpaper/docs/Courses_in_SUSTech/财务报表分析/3_how_financial_statements_are_used_in_valuation.md

 ***Problems***
 - Getting the value of operating assets when there is no market for them
-- Identifying value in use for a particular firm 【？？ what is particular firm】
+- Identifying value in use for a particular firm
 - Getting the value of intangible assets  (brand names, R&D)
 - Getting the value of “synergies” of assets being used together **Applications:**